Ryk1936/OTR-Lap/README.md

    - Reads in parameters from a vehicle in the `Vehicle` directory.
    - Calculates external forces acting on vehicle
    - Calculates traction limits from tires
-   - Generates a GGV plot.
+   - Generates a GGV plot (some bugs currently).

 <br>